unilaiva/unilaiva-songbook/README.md

 There are also special printing options, like printing multiple A5 sized pages on an A4 sized paper.
-They are defined in files named `printout_unilaiva-songbook*.context` and are to be inputted to *ConTeXt* program, which needs to be installed on the system.
+They are defined in files named `printout_template_*.context` and are to be inputted to *ConTeXt* program, which needs to be installed on the system.
 They operate on a previously compiled `unilaiva-songbook.pdf` file.
 See comments in the beginning of each such file.
-The compilation script will process these too, if it finds the `context` binary.
+If the compilation script finds the `context` binary, it will by default process these too, and use them as templates to create similar printouts of the two-booklet version of the songbook as well.

 #### Printing double sided on a single sided printer ####